-- Three similar completed works costing not less than the amount equal to 40% of the estimated cost / quantity of work put to tender. - Two similar completed works costing not less than the amount equal to 50% of the estimated cost / quantity of work put to tender. - One similar completed works costing not less than the amount equal to 80% of the estimated cost / quantity of work put to tender.
+- Three similar works with each work not less than 30% of estimated cost / quantity of work put to tender. - Two similar works-each work not less than 50% of estimated cost / quantity of work put to tender. - One similar work-each work not less than 80% of estimated cost / quantity of work put to tender.